Gadsden, Alabama

-Gadsden is a city in and the county seat of Etowah County in the U.S. state of Alabama.
-It is located on the Coosa River about 56 mi northeast of Birmingham 90 mi southwest of Chattanooga, Tennessee.
-72 Miles (117Km) Southeast of Huntsville It is the primary city of the Gadsden Metropolitan Statistical Area, which has a population of 103,931.
-The population was 33,945 at the 2020 census.
+Gadsden is a city in and the county seat of Etowah County, Alabama, United States.
+The population was 33,945 as of the 2020 census, and was estimated at 33,367 in 2025, making it is the eighteenth-largest city in Alabama.

+It is located on the Coosa River about 56 mi northeast of Birmingham, 90 mi southwest of Chattanooga, Tennessee, and 72 mi southeast of Huntsville.

 In the 19th century, Gadsden was Alabama's second-most important center of commerce and industry, trailing only the seaport of Mobile.
 The two cities were important shipping centers: Gadsden for riverboats and Mobile for international trade.

 From the late 19th century through the 1980s, Gadsden was a center of heavy industry, including the Goodyear Tire and Rubber Company and Republic Steel.
 In 1991, following more than a decade of sharp decline in industry, Gadsden was awarded the honor of All-America City by the National Civic League.